What Is SIEM in Cybersecurity?

 Agency description goes here

-SIEM systems can tap into a range of sources in order to obtain data for analysis, whether small-scale end users, large capacity servers, or even something as complex as cloud services.
-Prior to this process happening at the “edge collectors,” only relevant events and their associated information are passed on for centralized storage.
+SIEM systems can tap into a range of sources to obtain data for analysis, whether small-scale end users, large-capacity servers, or even something as complex as cloud services.
+Only relevant events and their associated information are passed on for centralized storage.

-Next-generation SIEMs have revolutionized security log storage and management by leveraging modern data lake technology.
-Splitting away from the traditional reliance on costly in-house hardware enables companies to take advantage of virtually unlimited scalability while keeping costs low.
-This allows for a comprehensive analysis of all logs across multiple systems with no loss or deterioration in quality.
+Next-generation SIEMs have revolutionized security log storage and management by leveraging advanced data lake technology.
+By moving away from traditional and expensive in-house hardware, companies can achieve virtually unlimited scalability while keeping costs low.
+This allows for a comprehensive analysis of logs across multiple systems without any loss or deterioration of quality.

-SIEMs have become powerful tools for security teams through machine learning and behavioral profiling.
-They allow staff to set profiles that establish normal behavior of enterprise systems and rules on what anomalous activity should be flagged up as potential security incidents.
+SIEMs have become powerful tools for security teams.
+By utilizing machine learning and behavioral profiling, they allow staff to set profiles that define normal behavior for enterprise systems and establish rules on flagging anomalous activities as potential security incidents.
 This helps protect infrastructure against malicious events before they can cause damage.

 A SIEM is a highly effective tool that allows organizations to compile and analyze data across all their systems.
-By connecting seemingly disparate logs, events, connections, and attempts at access into meaningful security information, they can be quickly identified as potential risks or dangerous threats.
+By connecting seemingly disparate logs, events, connections, and attempts to access meaningful security information, potential risks or dangerous threats can be quickly identified.

-With careful monitoring managed by dashboards and notifications in place, analysts are better equipped with actionable intelligence on how best to protect valuable assets.
+With careful monitoring via dashboards and notifications, analysts are better equipped with actionable intelligence to protect valuable assets.

 Implementing SIEM Cybersecurity: 5 Best Practices